MinaProtocol/mina/rfcs/0019-storing-client-data.md

 Here is a link of an interactive version of the schema: https://dbdiagram.io/d/5d30b14cced98361d6dccbc8

 The `work_id` of snark job is represented concisely as three fields (`work_id`, `has_one_job`, `has_two_job`).
 Since snark jobs has at most two snark jobs, we can use the boolean bit `has_one_job` and `has_two_job` to represent the number of jobs that snark job has.
 Then, concatenating the hashes of the snark jobs to compute the `work_id`.
 If the snark job does not exist, the hash is defaulted to `0`.

-Notice that all the possible joins we have to run through the `block_to_transactions` table.
-We added an index to `sender` and `receiver` because a lot of common queries involving blocks and transactions involve a `sender` and `receiver` of a transaction.

 Additionally, notice that `block` has the indexes `(block_length, epoch, slot)` and `time_received` for paginating blocks fast.
 Likewise, `user_commands` have the indexes on both (`sender`, `first_seen`) and (`receiver`, `first_seen`) to make paginating on `user_commands` fast.
 If we would like to order transactions based on `block_compare`, we would have to do a join on the `block_to_transaction` table and then another join on the `block` table.
 We could have added extra fields, such as `block_length`, `epoch` and `slot`, to the `block_to_transaction` to have less joins.
 However, we believe that this would making inserts more expensive and it complicates the table more.